simonlotzkar/autoblocks/README.md

 focus on the rest of the game.
 This is for personal use, but I think any DM would benefit from this app!
 </p>

+### Current Bugs:
+- editing hp doesn't update on npc sheet when its selected (encounter view updates fine)
+- statblock creation
+    - doesn't reset when restarting creation
+    - buttons for library not disabled
+    - all text fields allow typing but dont update their documents

 ### TODO (in order):
+- statblock creation
+  - change from side panel to a pop-up window
 - make actions an optional field
-- update custom roll window
-    - make fields above button, parchment, etc
 - make custom action window
-- buttons
-    - add custom text to all
-    - create custom image for backgrounds (and maybe redo icons)
 - statblock/npc displays
     - refactor (use inheritance)
-  - change text areas to panels with sub grids
-- statblock creation display
-  - change flow layouts to grids
-- display of actions (formulae and rolls)
-    - add NPC name tags
-    - change from strings to grid panels (hit/dmg/etc)
 - encounter and library lists
     - convert to: "JTable - Sort Using Column Headers"
     - add "sort by..." combobox next to the main display titles
       - name
       - type
       - size
       - alignment
       - cr
         - hp
-    - scale text size

-### Current Bugs:
-- statblock creation
-  - doesn't reset when restarting creation
-  - buttons for library not disabled
-  - cannot finish creation
-- editing hp doesn't update on npc sheet
-- legendary mechanics toJson broken

 ### Future Additions:
 - add **advantage and disadvantage**
   - include option with all non damage rolls
 - add **critical hit** functionality
-  - display if a roll was a "critical hit" and roll damage normally
+  - display if a roll was a "critical hit" (rolled d20 was a 20 before modifiers)
-- add **skills**
+- automate **skills**
   - roll button that takes into account proficiency
-- add **saving throws**
+- automate **saving throws**
   - button that takes into account proficiency
 - add **turn tracking**
     - add turn order list in between encounter list and side panel